13 Oct WOW – HOW GOOD IS THE CREEK ON HOT DAYS!

-The weather gods are smiling on nightfall camp.
+The weather gods are smiling on Nightfall.
 As the days fly by we’re making great headway, completing the last critical jobs before the coming summer storm season again brings rain to the site of Australia’s newest luxury camping experience.

 Last week we breathed a sigh of relief as the plumbing/drainage pipes were approved by the council inspector and safely ensconced in the ground.
 The frame for the last tent is up and as I write Steve is putting the finishing touches to rock retaining walls and drainage behind the tent deck platforms.

 The kitchen gardens are coming along nicely too, now thickly spread with organic sugarcane mulch to help suppress weeds and retain soil moisture (a little ironic after the months of mud).
 We’ve also sown oodles of wonderful seeds to make sure Nightfall‘s diners have on hand the best possible choice of just-picked local organic produce.
 Heirloom varieties are another of our passions, so look out for some interesting tomatoes and capsicum over the next few months.

 Occasionally we are asked why it’s taking so long to build Nightfall’s luxury tent accommodation and camp infrastructure.
 Aside from the rain which plagued the first eight months of construction, the reason is that Nightfall is a labour of love.
 A cliche perhaps, but it’s also true.

 You can buy off-the-rack kit tents on the internet and throw them up in a couple of days.
 Beautiful tables, chairs, couches, light fittings taps and more abound.
 But all of those quick ready-made items just didn’t fit with our vision for Nightfall.
 So, yes it’s personal – a truly bespoke concept, which takes time to shape and evolve in its own unique way.